-Years ago, Ponzi asked herself the very same question.
+Years ago, Ponzi asked herself the same question.
 What followed was the launch of the largest plastic pot recycling program of its kind.
-Since 1998, the Missouri Botanical Garden’s Plastic Pot Recycling Program (MOBOT) has prevented over 300 tons of plastic from reaching area landfills.
+And since 1998, the Missouri Botanical Garden’s Plastic Pot Recycling Program (MOBOT) has prevented over 300 tons of plastic from reaching area landfills.

-Unfortunately, it’s only made a small dent in the problem.
+Unfortunately, it’s barely made a dent in the problem.

 PLASTIC WASTE IS PROJECTED TO DOUBLE

 According to the EPA, in 2017, the U.S. produced 35.4 million tons of plastic.
 Of that, about 26.8 million tons, or 76 percent, went to landfills.
 This mean that, of all the plastic produced, only 8.5 percent was recycled.